The Pyramids. Such a high goal it seemed, in my early twenties…

 The people at our accommodation, Great Pyramid Inn, were immensely helpful before our arrival, and very responsive at that early hour on WhatsApp, to ensure that we meet our driver for the pick up.

-6.30 AM : Arrived at the where we were explained the tour options , settled on our itinerary and booked our guide.
+6.30 AM : Arrived at the hotel, where we were presented with our tour options, settled on our itinerary and booked our guide.

 Even managed to sleep for one hour, before we had an amazingly refreshing breakfast overlooking the pyramids !

 8.30 AM : In a dusty but dignified 4×4, we set out to see what used to be the the oldest pyramid in the world, Pyramid of Djoser at Saqqara.
 We then went on to the Sphinx, Great Pyramid and Memphis, which meant for a packed morning!